rspec/rspec-rails/README_DEV.md

 ## The short version

+    gem install thor bundler
-thor gemfile:use 3.1.0
+    thor gemfile:use 3.0.9
     rake

 ## The long version

 ### thor gemfile:use

-The `thor rails:use` task accepts any released version of rails, or either the 3-0-stable or master branches.
+The `thor gemfile:use` task accepts any released version of rails, or either the 3-0-stable or master branches.

     thor gemfile:use master